chromaway/ngcccbase/README.md

 An easy way to install a python, PyQt4 and sip is with homebrew, `brew install python pyqt`

-If bugs persist intall pycoin library through github.
+Make sure to install the pycoin library through github.

 `git clone https://github.com/richardkiss/pycoin`